Are you an adviser? Go to Unbiased Pro

 In cities such as London, already notorious for a savagely competitive rental market, the number of available properties is shrinking.

-In 2024, Trust for London reported as many as 45,000 properties in the private rental sector were sold between 2021 and 2023 and not replaced with new stock.
-Overall, it claimed since the pandemic, there has been a 41% reduction in the number of homes available to rent in London.
+In 2024, Trust for London reported that as many as 45,000 properties in the private rental sector were sold between 2021 and 2023 and not replaced with new stock.
+Overall, it claimed that since the pandemic, there has been a 41% reduction in the number of homes available to rent in London.

 While landlords are in an inherently more privileged position, the picture isn’t necessarily rosy for them.